-The department's function is to preserve the peace and to protect life and property.
+The Department's function is to preserve the peace and to protect life and property.
 An important part of this function is to ensure that all members of the community receive protection from potential hate/bias crimes.
-The policy of the department is to use the full-range of its law enforcement authority to investigate and attempt to resolve hate/bias crimes.
-Through this action, the department ensures individuals who believe they have been a victim of a hate/bias crime are comfortable reporting the incident to police and confident that it will be investigated thoroughly.
+The policy of the Department is to use the full-range of our law enforcement authority to investigate and attempt to resolve hate/bias crimes.
+Through this action, the Department ensures individuals who believe they have been a victim of a hate/bias crime are comfortable reporting the incident to police and confident that it will be investigated thoroughly.

-The department places special emphasis on partnerships with various agencies and organizations (such as SAFE/OCAP discussed in Lesson 9.1 - Domestic Violence) and is dedicated to combating hate crimes in the community.
-The department also promotes discussion, planning, and immediate action to improve current practices in hate crime reporting and response.
+The Department places special emphasis on partnerships with various agencies and organizations (such as SAFE/OCAP, discussed more in 9.1 Domestic Violence) and is dedicated to combating hate crimes in the community.
+The Department also promotes discussion, planning, and immediate action to improve current practices in hate crime reporting and response.

-In order to understand and conduct a better investigation of a hate/bias-related offense, you need to understand some terms.
+In order to understand and conduct a better investigation of a hate/bias related offense you need to understand some terms.
 The terms are:

+Definitions

+Hate

+Hate is an intense dislike, or extreme aversion toward a certain person, place, thing, or group of people.
+The object hated can be anything from inanimate objects to oneself.
+Hate is an intense emotion.

+Bias

+Bias is an inclination of temperament or outlook, especially a personal and sometimes unreasoned judgment.

+Prejudice

-- Hate Hate is an intense dislike or extreme aversion toward a certain person, place, thing, or group of people.
-The object of hatred can be anything from inanimate objects to oneself.
-Hate is an intense emotion. - Bias Bias is an inclination of temperament or outlook, especially a personal and sometimes unreasoned judgment. - Prejudice Prejudice is a preconceived opinion not based on reason or actual experience.
-The word prejudice commonly refers to preconceived judgments toward people or a person based upon a characteristic or perceived characteristic of that person (e.g., race, religion, sex, gender). - Discrimination Discrimination involves treating people differently because of prejudices.
+Prejudice is a preconceived opinion not based on reason or actual experience.
+The word prejudice commonly refers to preconceived judgments toward people or a person based on a characteristic or perceived characteristic of that person (e.g., race, religion, sex, gender).

+Discrimination

+Discrimination involves treating people differently because of prejudices.
 Discrimination is a behavior whereas prejudice is an opinion based on a person's biased feelings.
+One's behavior is, in large measure, a product or reflection of their beliefs.

+Stereotyping

-One's behavior is in large measure a product or reflection of one's beliefs. - Stereotyping Stereotyping is an oversimplified standardized image of a person, group of people, or object.
+Stereotyping is an oversimplified standardized image of a person, group of people, or object.
 Stereotyping is a mental shorthand way of thinking that can be influenced by biased feelings or prejudiced opinions.